|

 handset lineups, however, Virgin is expected to carry the higher end

-- To get unlimited talk, text, and Web on Virgin, it will
+- To get unlimited talk, text, and Web on Virgin, it

-- It appears as though Virgin has discontinued their PAYG
+- Virgin discontinued its PAYG

 My Two Cents About the